deepanshu302/DAO/README.md

 DAO Project -> </br>

-Anyone with a CryptoDevs NFT can create a proposal to purchase a different NFT from an NFT marketplace </br>
+Anyone with a CryptoDevs NFT can create a proposal to purchase a different NFT from an fake NFT marketplace </br>

 Everyone with a CryptoDevs NFT can vote for or against the active proposals </br>